gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption shook his head.
 "Why can't you do it?"

-"This one cannot damage upon itself,"
+"This one cannot willfully damage itself,"
 Dockety said.
 "Many bots would have destroyed themselves long ago without such an inhibition.
-It will not hurt,
-but this one would be grateful if you could avoid scratching the lens."
+Removing the sensor will not cause distress, but this one would be grateful if you could avoid scratching the lens."

-It only took Gumption a minute to undo the little screws that held Dockety's right eye in place.
+Gumption wound up using his thumbnail to loosen the little screws that held Dockety's right eye in place.
-He slipped them into his pocket, then unclipped the silvery cable that connected the eye to whatever bots' eyes connected to.
+He slipped them into his pocket, then unclipped the glassy cable that connected the eye to whatever bots' eyes connected to.

 The storkbot plucked it from his hand and passed it to one of the other bots in the circle.
 "The flyer took your companion to a disused observation post," they said.
-"The tower's current resident is—"
+"The tower's current occupant controls several such bots.
-The bots hesitated.
-"Unpleasant."
+It is unpleasant, and we avoid it."

 "However,"
 they went on as Gumption opened his mouth,